Current ward boundaries

 Guelph has six wards, each of which have distinct and vibrant identities; the ward boundary review is intended to enhance and respect those identities.

-Proposed changes to Guelph’s wards should factor in:
+Proposed changes to Guelph’s wards factor in

 - Projected growth